Vitaspiros/mandelbrotViewer/README.md

 I will need to add them later.
 Right now the program computes the fractal with 500 iterations.

+## Features
+- Render the fractal with colors
+- Pan, zoom in and out

 ## Compiling and Running
 ```
 make